Phoenix Rising Re-Signs Defender Pape Mar Boye to Multi-Year Contract

 Phoenix Rising FC News Release

-Phoenix Rising FC today announced that it has re-signed defender Pape Mar Boye to a multi-year contract, pending league and federation approval.
+PHOENIX - Phoenix Rising FC today announced it has re-signed defender Pape Mar Boye to a multi-year contract, pending league and federation approval.

 Boye, 22, returns for his third year in Phoenix after first signing with the club ahead of the 2024 season.
 The Dakar, Senegal, native currently has four goal contributions (2G, 2A) across 54 appearances (44 starts) in all competitions since joining the club.